ENCODE-DCC/snovault/docs/invalidation.rst

 Keeping elasticsearch in sync.

 The /_indexer wsgi app (es_index_listener.py) drives the incremental indexing process.
-Previoudly in the ENCODE setup, the listener was driven by database transactions.
+Previously in the ENCODE setup, the listener was driven by database transactions.
 We have moved this to a queue-based setup that does not operate on DB snapshot.
 At a fixed, short time interval (at time of writing: 3 seconds), the index listener calls the /index view (indexer.py) which works out what needs to be reindexed.
 The actual reindexing happens in parallel in multiprocessing subprocesses (mpindexer.py.)

 When rendering a response, we record the set of embedded_uuids and linked_uuids used.